 4. Culture of growth

 A true focus on improving efficiency and growth can be maintained only in a culture that values efficiency and growth.
-Work to create such a culture in your organization.
+Work to create such a culture in your organisation.
 If you help your employees to learn and develop their skills, appreciate and reward personal achievements, employees will be more willing to commit to ambitious goals and demanding plans.

 5. Commitment to change